 If the objective is regime change, who takes over?
 What prevents the same power vacuum that created ISIS after we toppled Saddam Hussein?
 If the objective is nuclear disarmament, we had negotiations underway — why did we abandon them?
 If the objective is “eliminating threats,” when will we know the threats are eliminated?
 What does “mission accomplished” look like?
 Because I watched a president stand under that banner in 2003, and American troops didn't leave Iraq for another eight years.
 We still have troops there today.

-Without answers to these questions, we are asking American families to sacrifice their sons and daughters for a war that has no defined ending.
+Without answers to these questions, we are asking American families to sacrifice their sons and daughters for a war with no defined ending.
 My father's generation was asked to do the same thing.
 It did not end well — for anyone.

 A War Without Borders

 And looming behind all of it: China and Russia.
-Both have condemned the strikes.
+Both have condemned the U.S. and Israeli strikes.
 Both have strategic and economic ties to Iran.
 China receives roughly 14 percent of its seaborne crude oil from Iran.
 Russia has been supplying Iran with advanced fighter jets and satellite systems.
-Strikes on Iranian ports and infrastructure threaten trade corridors that both nations depend on.
+Strikes on Iranian ports and infrastructure threaten trade corridors both nations depend on.
+Canada's Prime Minister said he could not “categorically rule out participation” in the conflict.
+The war is pulling the world in.

-So far, neither has intervened militarily, and that restraint is the only reason this has not already become something far worse.
+So far, neither China nor Russia has intervened militarily, and their restraint is the only reason this has not already become something far worse.
 But restraint is not guaranteed.
-And in a conflict that is expanding daily, with a leadership style defined by reaction rather than reflection, the margin for a catastrophic miscalculation shrinks with every new front that opens.
+Every new front narrows the margin for a catastrophic miscalculation.
+A conflict expanding this fast, led by reaction rather than reflection, does not need a grand strategy to become a world war.
+It just needs one wrong domino.

 This is not about politics.
 This is about whether the next domino that falls is the one that changes everything — not just for America, but for the entire world.